Frederick Young (East India Company officer): Life and work

-Young was born in Green Castle, Moville, Culdaff, Inishowen peninsula, in the north of County Donegal, Ireland.
+Young was born in Greencastle, near Moville, on the Inishowen peninsula, in north County Donegal, Ireland.
 He came from an old family of Presbyterian landlords who came to Culdaff in the 17th century as tenants of the Marquis of Donegal.
 His father was Rev. Gardiner Young (1745-1822) who served as Rector in Moville and Coleraine.
 His mother was Catherine Richardson and Frederick Harvey, Bishop of Derry was his godfather.